marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 ## Adding some styles

-Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites and there is a react version that we can install:
+Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites, and there is a version for react that we can install:

 ```
 yarn add react-bootstrap bootstrap
 ```

-Finally we need to set it in `src/index.js` simply adding an extra import:
+Finally, we need to set it in `src/index.js` by simply adding an extra import:

 ```js
 import 'bootstrap/dist/css/bootstrap.css'
 ```

-Now, when loading the website (run `yarn start` in case you stopped it), we will see some diferent colors caused by bootstrap.
+Now, when loading the website (run `yarn start` in case you stopped it), we will see some diferent colours changed by bootstrap.

 ## Try it out

-After configuring out react app to use bootstrap, the next thing we can do is taking advantage of its simplicity for creating a beautiful UI without being a CSS expert.
+After configuring the react app to use bootstrap, the next thing we can do is taking advantage of its simplicity for creating a beautiful UI without being a CSS expert.

-But in orther to do that, we need fetching some data to show.
+But in order to do that, first we need fetching some data to show.

-As we saw in `src/index.js`
+As we saw in `src/index.js`,

 ```js
 ReactDOM.render(